Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - Producer sends to the queue; consumer polls from the queue
 ##### SIMPLE NOTIFICATION SERVICE (SNS)
 - Send notifications by email, text, HTTP, Lambda
-- "Pub-sub" model where a publisher publishes to a SNS topic, and subscribers subscribe to receive notifications
+- "Pub-sub" model where a publisher publishes to an SNS topic, and subscribers subscribe to receive notifications
 ##### EVENTBRIDGE
 - Some features were formerly called CloudWatch Events
-- Used to built event-driven architectures (also a "pub-sub" model)
+- Used to build event-driven architectures (also a "pub-sub" model)
   - Subscribers set rules about what to receive
-  - Schemas defined up front
+  - Schemas defined upfront
   - Publishers can be third parties (e.g., Shopify, Zendesk)
   - Events can be scheduled